yohan9878/Culture-and-Tourism-Management-System/README.md

 # Culture and Tourism Management System

+## Introduction
-Culture and Tourism Management System is the 3rd Year Semester 2 Project of Team Bug Squashers in SLIIT.
+** Culture and Tourism Management System is the 3rd Year Semester 2 Project of Team Bug Squashers in SLIIT. **

 This project is a web-based system designed to manage cultural and tourist activities in a particular region.
 The system serves as a one-stop-shop for tourists and locals to access information about cultural events, historical sites, natural attractions, and other tourist activities.